 In the case of on-shot business events, for a given journey, data pushed by the first event job is reused during a 1-hour time window.
 For scheduled journeys, there is no guardrail.
-Learn more on segments in the Adobe Experience Platform Segmentation Service documentation.
+Learn more on audiences in the Adobe Experience Platform Segmentation Service documentation.

 Here are the first steps to configure a business event:

 In the ADMINISTRATION menu section, select Configurations.
 In the Events section, click Manage.
 The list of events is displayed.

 Click Create Event to create a new event.
 The event configuration pane opens on the right side of the screen.

 Enter the name of your event.
 You can also add a description.

 Do not use spaces or special characters.
 Do not use more than 30 characters.